tanner4137/magento/README.md

 Remove test database and access to it?
 [Y/n]: Y
 Reload privilege tables now?
 [Y/n]: Y
 ```
+*Note* - The credentials created in this process will need to be put into AWS Secrets Manager.

 Once done:
 3. `systemctl status mariadb.service`
 4. `systemctl enable mariadb.service`